cronvel/http-requester/documentation.md

-timeout <ms>                           Set the request timeout in ms. clear [headers|body]                   Clear headers or body, without argument: clear both. autoclear [headers|body]               Autoclear headers or body after each request, without argument: just check.
+timeout <ms>                           Set the request timeout in ms. clear [headers|body]                   Clear headers or body, without argument: clear both. autoclear [headers|body]               Autoclear headers or body after each request, without argument: just check. cd <path>                              Modify the path the way a normal 'cd' command does.
 ```